 Using Excel to Track Unpaid Bills (A/P)

-The process of tracking how much money is owed to vendors, when the bills are due, and when they have been paid is known as A/P. If you aren’t diligent with paying your vendors on time, you can end up with bad credit and a lack of supplies, among other things.
-Creating an A/P aging file in Excel will help you monitor your payable accounts so that you know which bills you must pay first and how behind you are on any past-due accounts.
+Tracking how much money is owed to vendors, when the bills are due, and when they have been paid is known as A/P. If you aren’t diligent with paying your vendors on time, you can end up with bad credit and a lack of supplies, among other things.
+Creating an A/P aging report in Excel will help you monitor your payable accounts to know which bills you must pay first and how behind you are on past-due accounts.

 After downloading the template, go directly to the VendorList sheet.
 Replace all the information in the sheet with actual vendors, then go to the BillData sheet.